maxschnelle/windowsserverdocs.de-de/WindowsServerDocs/networking/technologies/dcb/dcb-manage.md

     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"):

-Um den Zustand des bereit Bits Einstellung anzuzeigen, können Sie den folgenden Befehl verwenden:
+Um die Anzeige des Status des bereit Bits festlegen können Sie den folgenden Befehl aus:

     Get-NetQosDcbxSetting